-The tournament schedules have been posted for July and August; and we have a nice variety of events coming up.
+The tournament schedules have been posted for Jan. and Feb.; and we have a nice variety of events coming up.
 Events are posted on our web site including detailed game descriptions.
 Please note: Entry fees for all Monday/Wednesday games are $10.

 Always remember: record your actual gross score on the score card.
 If you record an X you cannot receive a Medal Prize in the event (except for Match vs Par and Stableford which are points games).
 Remember, on Points games you may pick up if your net score on the hole will give you -1 points for the hole.
 Review the schedules and make your plans for participation.

 Please note that payment for the away events is due by 5:00 PM the Wednesday prior to the event.
 The fee of $80/player will pay for your golf, cart, range balls, Medal Play, Gross and Net Skins and Close to Pin entry.

 Check in no later than 30 minutes prior to all events.